-This section of Chippewa Valley Schools' (the "School District") annual financial report presents our discussion and analysis of the School District's financial performance during the year ended June 30, 2022.
+This section of the annual financial report for Chippewa Valley Schools (the "School District") presents our discussion and analysis of the School District's financial performance during the year ended June 30, 2023.
 Please read it in conjunction with the School District's financial statements, which immediately follow this section.